CompanyMood/api-documentation/source/index.html.md

 This API follows the [JSONAPI specification](http://jsonapi.org/format/) but without hypermedia.

-There are a lot of different librabies for all kinds of languages out there to consume JSON-API APIs.
+There are a lot of different libraries for all kinds of languages out there to consume JSON-API APIs.

 # API Request and Versions